ravikiranvs/kf-demo/InstallationGuide/README.md

-# Welcome to the AI Platform Guide
+# Welcome to the AI Platform Deployment Guide

 This guide is designed to help you set up and deploy an AI platform with a scalable and flexible way to deploy and manage machine learning workloads.